MartinP7r/blog/_drafts/swift-commandline-tool.md

 Tests
 -----

 The package template already created a test target `MyAppTests` in `Package.swift` for us.
-It contains an example of a functional test case for the template's `Hello, world!` output with.
+It contains an example of a functional test case for the template's `Hello, world!` output.

-For
+> info
+> In Xcode 14 Swift 5.7 the package struct and test setup are slighly different.
+> However the new test case seems more like a unit test than a functional test, to be honest...

 I can recommend having a look at the `TestHelpers` of the [`ArgumentParser` Repository](https://github.com/apple/swift-argument-parser/blob/6f30db08e60f35c1c89026783fe755129866ba5e/Sources/ArgumentParserTestHelpers/TestHelpers.swift).
+Especially [`AssertExecuteCommand(command:, expected:)`](https://github.com/apple/swift-argument-parser/blob/6f30db08e60f35c1c89026783fe755129866ba5e/Sources/ArgumentParserTestHelpers/TestHelpers.swift#L209-L213), which makes it really easy to execute a command and check for its expected output.
 ---

 # Appendix